xnnba1984/A-Tutorial-on-the-Hybrid-Two-Stage-Workflow/README.md

 # Subgroup Identification and Individualized Treatment Policies: A Tutorial on the Hybrid Two-Stage Workflow

 This repository contains the code that supports the results in the manuscript "Subgroup Identification and Individualized Treatment Policies: A Tutorial on the Hybrid Two-Stage Workflow".
 The ACTG 175 clinical trial data used in this study is extacted from the R package [speff2trial](https://cran.r-project.org/web/packages/speff2trial/index.html).

 File | Purpose | Key outputs
 -----|-----|-----|
-data_clean_rare.R | Reads and processes .ann and .txt files from the RareDis dataset.
-Extracts annotated entities, filters by four target types, normalizes text, and removes duplicates.
-Combines text and labels into a structured list. | Named list with document-level text and label objects used in NER evaluation. ​ zero_few_shot.R | Runs zero- and few-shot in-context learning for rare disease NER.
+sim_1.R | Implements the simulation study for the hybrid two-stage workflow.
+Performs STEPP plots, cross fitted DR policy value estimation, and NP threshold selection.
+Implements the binary outcome DGPs for No/Weak/Strong HTE, Stage 1 interaction testing, Stage 2 CATE learning via causal forests, and Monte Carlo evaluation across scenarios. | Named list with document-level text and label objects used in NER evaluation. ​ zero_few_shot.R | Runs zero- and few-shot in-context learning for rare disease NER.
 Calculates precision, recall, and F1 score for each entity type by comparing model output against ground-truth annotations. | Predicted entities for each task and accuracy measurements. ​
 RAG_error.R | Implements hybrid in-context learning for NER, combining semantically similar few-shot examples and RAG snippets for each entity type.
 Performs fine-grained error analysis using token overlap alignment. | Performance scores and six error rates by entity type. ​ fine_tune.R | Constructs training and validation jsonl files for fine-tuning GPT models on rare disease NER. | Structured prompts with labeled examples from RareDis corpus. ​